 This planning proposal constitutes a document referred to in Section 3.33 of the Environmental Planning and Assessment Act 1979.
 It has been prepared in accordance with the Department of Planning Industry and Environment's "A guide to preparing planning proposals" (December 2018).
-A gateway determination under Section 3.34 of the Act is requested.
+A gateway determination under Section 3.34 (2) of the Act has been issued and is at Appendix 8.